DionWu/amtsimplified/content/amt-calculator.md

 Calculate how much AMT you may owe
 ----

 **Instructions:** Fill in the below information with either real numbers (if you know them) or estimates of how much each line item will be for the given year.

+This calculator is only relevant if you exercised Incentive Stock Options (ISO).

 _This calculator only highlights some of the most commonly used parts of the tax code.
 If you are in a unique situation, always consult with a tax accountant for any detailed questions_